-In late spring of 1988, when I was 14, a friend invited me to Hume Lake Christian Camp.
-But because my mother worked as a waitress, camp wasn't financially possible (I mean we got the free cheese.
+In late spring of 1988, when I was 14, a friend invited me to Hume Lake Christian Camp, but because my mother worked as a waitress, camp wasn't financially possible (we got the free cheese.
 Those of you who got the free cheese know what I'm talking about).
-However, one week before camp the same friend who had invited me shared that another girl had cancelled.
-Her spot for camp was paid in full, and the church (River Oak Grace) wanted me to go in her place.
+However, one week before camp the same friend who had invited me phoned to say another girl had cancelled.
+Her spot for camp was paid in full, and the church, River Oak Grace, wanted me to go in her place.

 I can't say I wanted to go to a Christian camp.
-If there was a God, I had a question for Him, "why did you give me this life, I didn't do anything to deserve it?"
+If there was a God, I had a question for Him, "Why did you give me this life, I've done nothing to deserve it?"

-From birth my dad had rejected me, and over the years has made it clear to me that I am not his daughter (My dad was a drug user for 27 years.
+From birth my dad rejected me, and over the years has made it clear to me that I am not his daughter.
+He was a drug user for 27 years.
 In 1998 he was arrested.
 He served a year in prison, where it was discovered that he is Bipolar-Pschitzoaffective.
 He currently resides in a state hospital.

-A routine weekend visit to my paternal-grandparents at the age of 2.5 turned into a 3 year stay because my teenage mother decided she couldn't care for my younger sister and I. When I was 6 my mother returned and regained custody of us.
-In the 13 years I lived with my mother she was married, divorced, engaged, separated, married, divorced, engaged, separated, married, divorced, married.
+A routine weekend visit to my paternal-grandparents at the age of 2 turned into a 3 year stay when my teenage mother decided she couldn't care for me and my younger sister.
+When I was 6 my mother returned and regained custody of us.
+In the 13 years I lived with her she was married, divorced, engaged, separated, married, divorced, engaged, separated, married, divorced, married.
 I've had 7 "dads."

-The message sent to me by my parents and "step-parents" was that I was not wanted.
-Their rejection, abandonment, selfishness and neglect affirmed that I was unworthy of love.
+The message conveyed to me by my parents and "step-parents" was that I was not wanted.
+Their rejection, abandonment, selfishness and neglect shattered me, and communicated that I was not worthy of being love.

-Camp was a.maz.ing!
 Hume Lake itself was breathtaking.
-The camp experience was remarkable, and I was invigorated by the activities, games, being part of a team, 3 meals a day, singing (my favorite), and people pouring their Life into me.
-It felt that I had really breathed and lived for the first time in my then 14 years of life.
+The camp experience was remarkable, and I was invigorated by the activities, games, being part of community, eating 3 meals a day, singing (always my favorite), and especially by people who poured into me.

 That week the speaker, Steve Russo, spoke about how "God is a Father who will never leave you or forsake you."
-He shared from Romans 8, "that nothing can separate us from the love of God" (tears- It still gets me).
+He shared from Romans 8, that "nothing can separate us from the love of God" (tears- it still gets me).
 I desperately needed that.
 Wanted that.